PrasannaPulakurthi/SPM/readme.md

 ### **Prepare dataset**

 Please download the [VisDA-C dataset](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification), and put it under `${DATA_ROOT}`.
-For your convenience, the `.txt` files based on the image labels are provided under `./datasets/VISDA-C/`.
+The `.txt` files for the image labels are provided under `./datasets/VISDA-C/`.
 The prepared directory would look like this:

 ```bash
 ${DATA_ROOT}